-Our obligations as legal professionals are governed, in part, by the Law Society of Upper Canada’s Rules of Professional Conduct that impose strict duties and obligations regarding the confidentiality of the information shared between lawyers (as well as employees, contractors and agents under their control) and their clients in connection with the delivery of legal services.
+Our obligations as legal professionals are governed, in part, by the Law Society of Ontario’s Rules of Professional Conduct that impose strict duties and obligations regarding the confidentiality of the information shared between lawyers (as well as employees, contractors and agents under their control) and their clients in connection with the delivery of legal services.
 Yocto Law® strictly observes these requirements, as well as federal and provincial privacy laws, and other applicable laws.

 Definition of Personal Information.
 For this Policy, “Personal Information” means any information provided to Yocto Law®, recorded in any form, about an identifiable individual or any information that permits the identity of an individual to be inferred or determined.
 Personal information does not include names, business addresses and business contact information, such as business titles, email addresses or phone numbers, provided to the Firm for business purposes.